No Free Lunch for Approximate MCMC: Grid-Based Control Variates

 \section{Grid-Based Control Variates}

-Adding ``extra" control variates will typically make Assumptions \ref{AssumptionWarmStarts} and \ref{AssumptionSmallDep} easier to verify with good constants, at the cost of making the constants in Assumption \ref{AssumptionLargeFluct} worse.
-In this section we introduce a collection of control variates that we have found to be extremely useful in improving \ref{AssumptionWarmStarts} and \ref{AssumptionSmallDep}, and which never substantially worsen the bounds on Assumption \ref{AssumptionLargeFluct} obtained in Section \ref{SecGenSuffCondLarge}.
-See Remark \ref{RemUnboundedSubs} for an example in which these control variates are useful.
+Informally, we expect that adding ``extra" control variates will typically make the constants $c_{1},C_{1}$ appearing in Part (a) of Assumption \ref{ass:LargeFluctuations} worse, but will typically make the other constants appearing in our assumptions better.
+In this section we introduce a collection of control variates that never substantially worsen the bounds on the constants appearing in Part (a) of Assumption \ref{ass:LargeFluctuations} that were derived in Section \ref{SecGenSuffCondLarge}; we have found them to be extremely useful in improving the constants appearing in the remaining assumptions.
+They are especially important for verifying the ``warm start" condition given in Inequality \eqref{IneqCondWarmStart}, which generally does \textit{not} hold for geometrically ergodic chains and generic initial distributions.

 The construction is simple.
 Fix a constant $a \in \mathbb{R} $, let $\Lambda_{n,a} = \{ (j_{1} n^{-a}, \ldots, j_{d} n^{-a})\}_{j_{1},\ldots,j_{d} \in \mathbb{Z}}$, and define the $i$'th control variate \be T_{i}(x) = \mathrm{argmin}_{y \in \Lambda_{n,a}} \| x - y \|, \ee breaking ties arbitrarily.
 In other words, $T_{i}$ breaks up the state space of the data into polynomially-small boxes, and identifies which box a datapoint is in.